14 Types of Hawks in California

 They also use their broad wingspan to catch prey mid-air without landing on the ground during hunting forays.

-The population of Swainson’s Hawk has been declining due mainly to habitat loss caused by human activities such as urban sprawl and agricultural intensification, resulting from the increased chemical application of fertilizers that reduce available food sources in nesting territories.
+The population of Swainson’s Hawk has been declining due mainly to habitat loss caused by human activities such as urban sprawl and agricultural intensification, which result from the increased chemical application of fertilizers, which reduces available food sources in nesting territories.

-Nonetheless, conservation efforts have enabled populations to recover in some areas due to programs like habitat protection, land stewardship practices, and public education initiatives.
+Nonetheless, conservation efforts have enabled populations to recover in some areas through programs such as habitat protection, land stewardship practices, and public education initiatives.

-These are aimed at creating awareness about these majestic birds, which are types of hawks in California, among local communities and neighboring regions where they reside or migrate through.
+These are aimed at creating awareness about these majestic birds, which are types of hawks in California, among local communities and neighboring regions where they reside or migrate.

 4. Rough-Legged Hawk